Michael9046/Michael9046.github.io/pages/enhancement1.md

 ## Narrative
   The intent of this Enhancement was to show my ability and skill in Software Engineering & Design.
 I believe I met the outcomes I planned on for this enhancement.
 I was able to add a Type field to the Event’s table in the database.
 This is paired with the Event’s Title, Time, Date, and any relevant Notes.
 I also added and color coded the radio buttons where the user selects the types when creating an event.
 I also added a feature to account for no selection being made.
-The radio buttons were introduced to me in my CS 360 classs.
+The radio buttons were introduced to me in my CS 360 class.
 A quick study on Android design features helped me implement them.
 I am still not sure if I should (or how to implement) color code the events in the EventsLayout section on the CalendarView page.
 I may revisit it later when I come back to this project.

   This enhancement was pretty straight forward.
 I added the Event Type Field to my already existing database and I updated the associated xml file.
 Keeping the original design and working within those constraints.